odin-lang/odin-lang.org/content/docs/overview.md

 ```

 ### `switch` statement

 A switch statement is another way to write a sequence of if-else statements.
-In Odin, the default case is denoted as a case without any expression.
+In Odin, the default case is a case without the expression.

 ```odin
 package main